ucr-rhic/ucr-rhic.github.io/analyses/eemcAN.md

   - Apply your understanding from the derivation to make sense of the plots.
   - Use photon candidates from the photon branch to calculate pion invariant mass and compare it with pion invariant mass from pion branch.

+- Towards Asymmetry Calculations:
+  - Make a plot showing trigger distributions among all events
+  - Take the two leading triggers from your trigger distribution and for those two triggers plot pion invariant mass.
+Normalized the plots and super impose those two pion invariant mass plots on each other to compare them.
+  - Make one or two slides explaining how to calculate A_N and list any variables that you do not have in your analysis tree